 Purpose: Increasing HDL-C and reducing LDL-C. Might reduce blood pressure and inflammation.
 Help with joint pain.
 May help cognition with people with major depression.

 Getting Omega 3 through fish is preferable to supplementation.
-But if you must supplement, take it with a meal, and make sure it contains vitamin E. Store it in your fridge.
+But if you must supplement, make sure it contains vitamin E and store it in your fridge.
+This is important to make sure it doesn’t oxidize.
+I’d also avoid buying in bulk (otherwise the fish oil is older and higher chance of oxidation).

 Dose: 1.5-3mg per lb of bodyweight 60 mins before training